 CF Industries believes the information contained herein is accurate; however, CF Industries makes no guarantees or warranties with respect to such accuracy and assumes no liability in connection with the use of the information contained herein by any party.
 The provision of the information contained herein by CF Industries is not intended to be and should not be construed as legal advice or as ensuring compliance by other parties.
 Judgments as to the suitability of the information contained herein for the party's own use or purposes are solely the responsibility of that party.
-Any party handling, transferring, transporting, storing, applying or otherwise using this product should review thoroughly all applicable laws, rules, regulations, standards and good engineering practices.
-Such thorough review should occur before the party handles, transfers, transports, stores, applies or otherwise uses this product.
+Any party using this product should review all applicable laws, rules or regulations prior to use.